 Proper grounding requires connecting the ground lug on the chassis to the aircraft frame.
-In addition, connect the ground lug to the 18-pin data communication connector backshell along with the cable shield and any signal shields.
+In addition, connect the ground lug to the 18-pin data communication cable shield with a braided cable.
+Terminate the braided cable and the shield at the 18-pin connector backshell.

 Use of PTFE, ETFE, TFE, Teflon or Tefzel insulated wire is recommended for aircraft use.
-Recommended wire sizes and types are identified in Table 3.1 below.
-Note: Wire gauge size for power connections is dependent on the particular aircraft installation, taking into consideration cable length, load profile, etc.
+Recommended wire sizes and types are identified in Table 3.1 below. \Note: Wire gauge size for power connections is dependent on the particular aircraft installation, taking into consideration cable length, load profile, etc.